jNoxx/jnoxx-blog/_posts/24-01-2017-the-last-annoyance.md

 ## Intro

-Okay, unsure if this game really needs any explanation, this is quite frankly, one of the more hyped games of last year.
+Unsure if this game really needs any explanation, this is quite frankly, one of the more hyped games of last year.
 For the people who have no clue, or aren't really console gamers, here is some context (since I love you all).

 The Last Guardian designed by Fumito Ueda, published by Sony themselves.
 Is obviously, a PS4 exclusive.